symbol/symbol-docs/source/guides/aggregate/adding-cosginatures-aggregate-complete.rst

 Step 3: Announce the Aggregate Complete Transaction
 ***************************************************

-Using Bob's private key, Bob's cosignature transaction hash, and signature, recreate the transaction and announce it to the network as complete.
+Using Bob's public key, cosignature transaction hash, and signature, recreate the transaction and announce it to the network as complete.

 .. example-code::